 The network value of distributed generation varies based on when in the network operator's cycle of upgrade projects the value is being measured.
 The operator's investment profile is determined, at least in part, by the extent to which different parts of the network are nearing congestion.
 Our analysis indicates that as a part of the network (e.g. a zone sub-station) nears congestion, the network value of distributed generation rises.
-Once the operator has upgraded that facility, the network value can diminish - possibly to zero.42
+Once the operator has upgraded that facility, the network value can diminish - possibly to zero.49

 If the availability of distributed generation (and the network value it delivers) leads to the deferral of planned network upgrade projects, this will prolong the period over which network value is positive.
 In other words, network value is an endogenous value.
 It depends on the network operator's upgrade plans which, in turn, depend on the availability of distributed generation at different points in the network which, in turn, depends on the price paid by network operators to the owners of distributed generation.
+This variation is caused by a minimum threshold of distributed generation that is needed to change the assessed timing of network projects.
+If the amount of distributed generation is small, it may only have a small effect on reducing expected unserved energy cost.
+A network upgrade may only be deferred by a larger amount of distributed generation capacity.
 The result of this interplay is that in most locations across the network, the value provided by distributed generation will shift considerably each year.